January 25, 2020

 MMI Interview, Multiple Mini Interview, MMI Interview Questions

 MMI Sample Questions: Practice MMI Questions Bank.
 Featuring COVID-19 specific questions.

 The following is for students who request a professional health-related program that requires a mini-multiple interview as part of their admission process.
 The MMI sample questions below are for medicine, dentistry, pharmacy, physiotherapy, nursing, etc.

 First thing’s first!
 In 2022 we will be adapting the MMI for the virtual world.
 COVID-19 has shifted interview preparation to platforms like ADMIT VIDEO and KIRA TALENT INTERVIEW which uses asynchronous interview recordings for evaluation.
 While the format has changed the core elements of how to succeed in the MMI are still crucial.

 Before moving on to the sample questions, it is important to mention that sample questions are only effective if:

-(1) Time yourself and use the questions in a simulation of multiple realistic mini interviews (MMI SIM), and
+1. You time yourself and use the questions in a simulation of multiple realistic mini interviews (MMI SIM), and

 2. A member of your family decides to rely solely on alternative medicine to treat your critical illness.
 What would you do?